What's New on Governors Island for Kids: 30 New Acres of Park, Open 7 Days a Week & Other Exciting Changes

 This 172-acre oasis was once home to the U.S. Army and Coast Guard, and is full of quaint 19th-century houses, grassy hills and traffic-free bike paths.
 It's just a seven-minute ferry ride from lower Manhattan, but if you stand in a spot where the city skyline is out of view, you feel as if you've been transported to 1800s New England.
 In addition to being a fantastic place for families to relax and explore, the isle hosts lots of cool festivals and activities throughout the season, most of which are FREE.
-The ferry ride there is FREE, too.

-For 2013, all of the big kid attractions will be back, including the Opening Weekend Family Festival, the Figment arts fest when the mini-golf course and Interactive Sculpture Garden debut, and the Children's Museum of the Arts Free Island Outpost.
-But there are also some really exciting new additions, notably Fête Paradiso, a French festival of vintage carnival rides and carousels in July!
-Read on for the scoop on the very best things to do on Governors Island with kids this season.
+For 2014, most of the popular kid attractions will be back, including the Opening Day Family Festival, the Figment arts fest when the mini-golf course and Interactive Sculpture Garden debut, and the Children's Museum of the Arts Free Island Outpost.
+(Sadly, Fête Paradiso's vintage carousels aren't returning.
+I know, I'm bummed, too.)
+There are also some cool new additions, notably Hammock Grove, a mini-forest featuring 1,500 trees and 50 red hammocks, a Play Lawn that includes two ball fields, and water fountains (so more having to buy overpriced water bottles on the isle.)

 Play mini golf